Mylène Farmer: Artistry

-Farmer's influences include musicians, actors and literary figues.
+Farmer's influences include musicians, actors and literary figures.
 The singer adopted her stage name as an homage to Hollywood actress Frances Farmer, whose character always fascinated her.
 Other cinematic figures Farmer says she is inspired by include Greta Garbo, Michelle Pfeiffer, Steven Spielberg, and Andrei Tarkovsky.
 In addition, she has named Depeche Mode, Kate Bush and Jacques Brel as musical influences.
 In turn, Farmer's work has influenced a number of French recording artists, including Christine and the Queens, Damso and Gims.